Australia Decoded

 abattoir—animal slaughterhouse.

-Abercrombie Caves—the most accessible cave system in New South Wales.
-Located 289km west of Sydney and 72km south of Bathurst.
-It is one of the most spectacular limestone cave systems in Australia.
+Abercrombie Caves—the most accessible cave system in New South Wales, it is one of the most spectacular limestone cave systems in Australia.
 The Abercrombie Caves consist of a large arch, claimed to be the largest natural limestone tunnel in the Southern Hemisphere, and which has a number of smaller passages leading from it.
 While the cave system is small as a whole, the Abercrombie Archway is of enormous dimensions, surpassing the size of the Grand Arch at Jenolan by two and a half times.
-In 1854 gold was discovered in the area.
 Mount Gray, just above the caves, was established as a gold mining community covering over 20ha.
-Miners from many of the surrounding communities would often visit the caves.
-In the early 1860s the miners constructed a small platform for dancing.
 The first white visitors to the caves appear to have been bushrangers.
 In 1830 armed settlers, mounted police and an army regiment fought it out with the Ribbon Gang near the caves.
 Convict leg irons have been found in Bushranger Cave.
-A severe flood hit the archway in April 1950; water was reported to be 7ms up the walls and many of the tracks were washed away.
-In 1979 the new electrical installations were officially switched on and a time capsule was placed near the dance platform to be opened in 2079.
+A severe flood hit the archway in April 1950; water was reported to be 7m up the walls, and many of the tracks were washed away.
+The Reserve is a wildlife sanctuary, with wallabies, kangaroos, wombats, and many different species of birds.
+In 1854 gold was discovered in the area.
+Located 289km west of Sydney and 72km south of Bathurst.

 Abo—(derog.) an Aboriginal Australian.